rogeriopvl/php-lrucache/README.md

 ### WTF is a LRU Cache?

 LRU stands for Least Recently Used.
 It's a type of cache that usually has a fixed capacity and discards the oldest entries.
-This is specially useful if you have the need to control the cache memoru usage.
+This is specially useful if you have the need to control the cache memory usage.

 If you want more details about LRU Cache, you can read [this article][0] that explains it pretty well.
 Also if you want more interesting info, you can read [this great paper on LRU algorithms][1].